NOXIOUS WEED OFFICE

 Two additional weeds are County optional, Multiflora Rose and Bull Thistle.
 Neither has been declared noxious by Marion County.

-The four weeds listed in bold type above are the ones currently infesting Marion County.
+The four weeds listed in bold type above are the ones currently infesting and considered noxious in Marion County.
 Leafy spurge and hoary cress have been found and treated in isolated spots and are being monitored for re-growth.

 Chemicals available at the Noxious Weed Office are for the treatment of noxious weeds only.
 All sales are final.
 When purchasing chemicals at the Weed Office, bring your checkbook or the exact amount of cash (we cannot make change), the name of the owner, operator, applicator, legal description of the land, name of weed to be treated and per acre amount of application.